 Good News!
 It doesn’t have to be an issue anymore!
 Read my tips on how to clean your air hockey table.

-Cleaning your Air Hockey Table
+How to Clean an Air Hockey Table

 It’s easy to clean an air hockey table.
 There are four easy steps to follow.
 You’ll start by learning how to clean your air hockey table with a vacuum.
 Then you’ll see how to wipe stains away with window cleaner.
 Next, you’ll find out how to easily polish your air hockey table.
 Lastly, you will clear away any blockages in the air holes.
 When you are finished, you’ll end up with a clean, shiny air hockey table that works like new.